pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 folder: /some/folder

 **Matching**
 Matching questions have a type of "match".
 They have one or more answer choices, one or more item stems, and the same number of correct answers as item stems.
 The answer choices are shown as options for each item stem.
 The item stems are a piece of text or a question that corresponds to one of the answer choices.
 The correct answer for an item stem is identified by the answer choice's letter.
 The correct answer attributes are assumed to be in the same order as the item stem attributes.
 An example is shown below.
+Note that when learners answer this type of question the system does not automatically eliminate responses (i.e., a learner can put answer c as a match for multiple stems).
+When scoring a matching question the system uses an all or none system (for questions where you can give partial scores use multiple choice, multiple responses).

 1. This is the matching question stem.
 a.
 This is the first answer choice.